Absolute Tool Length is an industry standard feature in CNC machining that provides continuity across machine brands and controls.

 Hurco CNC machines are built for the long haul thanks to their robust iron that will last a lifetime if maintained properly.
 We love to highlight customers who are still making money with vintage Hurcos that they purchased back in the 1980s and 90s.
 Bryant’s MachineShop is a great example.

-Anyone who runs a 5-axis machine knows how important accurate centerline measurements can be for accurate machining.
-Often times, however, when troubleshooting process issues, or after a slight “bump” of the machine, there might be a need to verify or re-measure these centerline values.
-This usually requires a costly service call, and, even more painful, costly downtime of the machine while waiting.
-Although there is no substitute for the accuracy of the certified kit used by Hurco and distributor service personnel, this procedure will hopefully allow customers to keep their machines up and running (even if it is only while waiting for the service technician to arrive).Read More
+Anyone who runs a 5-axis CNC machine knows how important correct centerline measurements can be for accurate machining.
+Often times, however, when troubleshooting for issues, or after a slight “bump” of the machine, there might be a need to verify or re-measure these centerline values.

-When people hear the term “automation”, it usually conjures visions of high production processes, where shops are running hundreds of thousands of the same part.
-But in today’s ever-changing and increasingly competitive industry that is not always the case.
-Just like many small job shops have begun to migrate toward 5-axis machines to increase multi-sided part efficiency, those same shops are also beginning to move toward automation to help them increase profits and impact their bottom line.
+When people hear the term “automation,” it usually conjures visions of high-production processes, where shops are running hundreds of thousands of the same part.
+But in today’s ever-changing and increasingly competitive industry, that is not always the case.
+Just like many small job shops have begun to migrate toward 5-axis machines to increase multi-sided part efficiency, those same shops are also beginning to move toward automation to help them increase profits.

 To understand and begin this migration toward automation, you first must understand and buy in to the ideas of standardization and palletization.
 Winning in the game of high-mix, low-volume part manufacturing means reducing spindle downtime.
 The first step towards winning that battle is standardizing your setup process.
 At the end of the day, you can only invoice for the parts that you have completed.
 So, reducing idle time between jobs is a crucial step to getting more done in a typical eight-hour shift.